Nikki Haley dropping out of GOP presidential race after multiple losses to Donald Trump on Super Tuesday

 Haley has been hammering Trump over Russia and raising questions about his ability to stand up to Russian President Vladimir Putin, especially after the death in February of Russian opposition leader Alexey Navalny.

+As Christie was ending his own presidential candidacy, he was caught on a hot microphone predicting Haley was going to "get smoked" in the primaries.

+As DeSantis left the presidential race after his defeat in Iowa, he took a parting shot at Haley and endorsed Trump.

-The news of Haley dropping out was first reported by The Wall Street Journal.
+The news of Haley dropping out of the race was first reported by The Wall Street Journal.

 -- Nidia Cavazos, Robert Costa, Fin Gomez, Caitlin Huey-Burns and Caroline Linton contributed to this story